 |

-- Stool specimens should be collected in Cary Blair or Enteric Plus transport meida according to manufacturer's instructions
+- Stool specimens should be collected in Cary Blair or Enteric Plus transport media according to manufacturer's instructions

 - If fresh stool is received, it should be placed into transport media within 2 hours of collection